-The Center for Cell Signaling in Gastroenterology at Mayo Clinic is designated a Digestive Disease Research Core Center funded by the National Institute of Diabetes and Digestive and Kidney Diseases of the National Institutes of Health.
+The Center for Cell Signaling in Gastroenterology was established in 2009 as one of 17 Silvio O. Conte Digestive Disease Research Core Centers supported by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
 Learn more about these core centers.

 Gastrointestinal diseases and related complications have a significant negative effect on public health and incur considerable health care costs.
 Advances in digestive diseases care requires an infrastructure that supports meaningful interactions among multidisciplinary scientists who study cellular mechanisms, pathways and therapeutic targets to enhance rapid translation of basic discoveries into clinical trials.